-Keeping Seminole Heritage
+Celebrating Seminole Heritage

-You'll be greeted at the Seminole Family Camp with a traditional Che-han-tah-mo?
-(How are you?) and a welcome to the Ee-toh-lit-kee (Seminole Family Camp) and the Cheekee-chobee (Big Chickee) Performance Stage.
+You'll be greeted at the Seminole Family Camp with a traditional Che-han-tah-mo? (how are you) and a welcome to the Ee-toh-lit-kee (Seminole Family Camp) and the Cheekee-chobee (big chickee) Performance Stage.
 Thank you to the Seminole Tribe of Florida for their generous contribution to construct a much larger Seminole Family Camp now located near the Craft Square.

 Today, an estimated 2,700 Seminole and Miccosukee people live in Florida.
 The Seminole Tribe of Florida has about 2,200 members, and the Miccosukee Tribe of Florida Indians has about 500 members.
 Some still build chickees and wear patchwork clothing derived from traditional styles.

-Patchwork is the process of sewing pieces of cloth into rows of designs, joined to make garments.
+Patchwork is the process of sewing pieces of cloth into rows of designs joined to make garments.
 Seminole women use the sewing machine to evoke fire, rain or storm in traditional patterns.

-Malcolm Jones will demonstrate the two distinct types of basketry–coiled and twilled.
+Malcolm Jones will demonstrate the two distinct types of basketry: coiled and twilled.
 Seminoles make coiled baskets for the tourist trade from sweetgrass, which grows in open palmetto-covered fields.
 Artisans coil the bundles of grass and sew them together with embroidery thread.
 The bottom of the basket is usually made of palmetto fiber.
 Twilled baskets were once made of cane but are now made using split palmetto stems, a more readily available material.

 Palmetto-stem baskets, now almost obsolete, are used in pounding corn to separate meal from hard kernels.